emydandaniel/qzonme_render-monorepo-deployment/replit.md

 - ✅ Created new blog post "The Evolution of QzonMe" explaining the platform repositioning
 - ✅ Updated FAQ page with new "What types of quizzes can I create?" section
 - ✅ Modified How It Works section to reflect broader quiz creation capabilities
+- ✅ Updated Create Quiz page meta description and content for universal quiz creation
+- ✅ Changed create page heading from "Create Your Quiz" to "Create Any Quiz"
 - ✅ Maintained fun, casual, youth-friendly tone while broadening appeal

 ### January 1, 2025 - Major Security Overhaul